Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4: Abstract

 \section{Abstract}

 The active galactic nucleus (AGN) accretion disks are ideal sites for hierarchical black hole (BH) mergers.
 To robustly probe such a possibility, we analyze binary black hole mergers in the GWTC-4 with a flexible mixture population model for component masses, spin magnitudes, and spin tilt angles, and identify two distinct subpopulations.
 In the second subpopulation characterized by high spin magnitudes $\chi\sim 0.8$ as well as the broad mass distribution up to $\gtrsim 150M_\odot$, we find a pronounced preference for spins aligned with the orbital angular momentum: an isotropic tilt distribution is strongly disfavored (logarithmic Bayes factor = 4.5).
 The aligned events account for $\sim 0.57^{+0.23}_{-0.31}$ of the second subpopulation, corresponding to a local rate of $\sim 0.25^{+0.38}_{-0.16} ~ {\rm Gpc}^{-3} {\rm yr}^{-1}$ (all values reflect central 90\% credible intervals).
-These notable features naturally arise from hierarchical mergers embedded in AGN disks, where gas torques can effectively align spins.
-Our results identify AGN-disk hierarchical assembly as an important channel in the present gravitational-wave sample and provide concrete, testable predictions for future detection.
+These notable features naturally arise from hierarchical mergers embedded in AGN disks, where gas torques may effectively align spins.
+Our results suggest that AGN-disk hierarchical assembly may be one important channel for the present gravitational-wave sample, and provide concrete, testable predictions for future detection.